-If you are searching for a topic or subject rather than a specific article you might like to search the literature using NICE Healthcare Databases Advanced Search.
+If you are searching for a topic or subject rather than a specific article you might like to search the literature using The NHS Knowledge and Library Hub.
 There are databases that cover all of the professions working in the NHS.

 Databases available include Medline, Embase, CINAHL, the British Nursing Index and HMIC (for health management topics).